Graduate Certificate in Art Curating

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

 The program will provide students with a rich combination of academic core skills, art-historical and art-critical knowledge and community-engaged experience, creating pathways to careers and professional development in art institutions of all types.
-Graduates will possess a strong foundation in the history of art museums and their cultural impact, combined with an awareness of the changing nature and role of curators in society and the current challenges they face.
+Graduates will possess a strong foundation in the history of art museums and their cultural impact, and an awareness of the changing nature and role of curators in society and the current challenges they face.

 Please note: The units of study listed below are subject to change and are to be used as a guide only.

 Candidates for the Graduate Certificate in Art Curating are required to complete 24 credit points, including: (a) a minimum of 12 credit points of core units of study; and (b) a minimum of 6 credit points of core elective units of study; and (b) a maximum of 6 credit points from elective units of study.

 Admission to candidature for the Graduate Certificate in Art Curating requires:

 (a) a bachelor's degree from the University of Sydney or an equivalent qualification; or